rayvincent-bsd/pino-pretty/Readme.md

 + `--search` (`-s`): Specify a search pattern according to [jmespath](http://jmespath.org/).
-+ `--ignore` (`-i`): Ignore one or several keys: (`-i time,hostname`)
++ `--ignore` (`-i`): Ignore one or several keys: (`-i time,hostname`) `--option-file` (`-o`): Specify a path to a json file containing the pino-pretty options.  pino-pretty will attempt to read from  `process.cwd() + '/.pino-prettyrc.json'` if not specified

 <a id="integration"></a>
 ## Programmatic Integration